Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Numerical experiment

-As $\kappa$ increases, the proposed framework achieves lower system cost and smaller Gini index, closely approaching the centralized optimum at high~$\kappa$.
+\fix{Consistent with the near-\texttt{TACo}-only interpretation in \Cref{fig:result-internal}, the low-$\kappa$ regime mostly reflects first-round \texttt{TACo} behavior, while larger $\kappa$ values enable additional oversight-guided candidate generation.} As $\kappa$ increases, the proposed framework achieves lower system cost and smaller Gini index, closely approaching the centralized reference solution at high~$\kappa$.
 Interestingly, in some runs, the decentralized oversight algorithm slightly outperforms the centralized solver due to the stochastic exploration in the genetic algorithm-based choice generation process.
-Note that this result does not imply that the centralized approach is inferior, but rather that the proposed approach can attain near-optimal performance while preserving agent autonomy and keeping individual asset valuation private.
+Note that this result does not imply that the centralized approach is inferior, but rather that the proposed approach can attain near-optimal performance while preserving agent autonomy and \fix{avoiding direct disclosure of private asset valuations}.

+\fix{\texttt{CCS} exhibits performance comparable to the low-$\kappa$ regime, suggesting that first-round \texttt{TACo}-dominant behavior already selects outcomes similar to cooperative selection over the same initial CTB pool.
+However, the higher-$\kappa$ regimes further reduce both system cost and Gini index, indicating that the main benefit of the oversight loop comes from multi-round, oversight-guided candidate regeneration rather than from centralized selection over the initial candidates alone.}

-In contrast, both FCFS and Voting exhibit weaker performance.
-The FCFS policy achieves system costs comparable to the low-$\kappa$ regime, illustrating that purely sequential coordination sacrifices global optimality.
-The Voting baseline performs worse: it yields substantially higher system cost with large variance, and its Gini index remains elevated and often comparable to that of F-CTOP, indicating poor fairness as well.
+In contrast, both \fix{\texttt{F-CTOP}} and Voting exhibit weaker performance.
+The \fix{\texttt{F-CTOP}} policy achieves system costs comparable to the low-$\kappa$ regime, illustrating that purely sequential coordination sacrifices global optimality.
+The Voting baseline performs worse: it yields substantially higher system cost with large variance, and its Gini index remains elevated and often comparable to that of \texttt{F-CTOP}, indicating less favorable fairness as well. \fix{Overall, these comparisons show that the proposed framework occupies a middle ground between centralized system optimization, cooperative selection over initially generated candidates, and purely decentralized aggregation, while the improvement at higher $\kappa$ highlights the value of iterative oversight-guided candidate generation.}

-\subsubsection{Bound Verification}
+\subsubsection{Bound verification}

-Finally, \Cref{fig:result-bound} validates the analytical bounds derived in \Cref{eq:round-upper,eq:optGap-upper}.
+Finally, \Cref{fig:result-bound} validates the analytical bounds derived in \Cref{subsec:kappa-rate,subsec:kappa-eff}.
 The scatter plots compare the theoretical upper bounds (horizontal axis) with the observed outcomes (vertical axis) for (a) the number of negotiation rounds and (b) the optimality gap.
 All data points remain below the upper bound line, confirming that the theoretical limits hold in practice.